-2 months or more - preferably in line with the auction calendar.
+As the auction calendar should be published one year in advance, the question of when a 'notice to auction' is released appears to be a formality.
+One this basis, EURELECTRIC favours the option - "2 months".
+This notice must of course be in line with the auction calendar.
 Full transparency means that participants should have as much preparation time as possible.
 Any unplanned changes should be published immediately.